On this page

 - You will be required to complete an online Inclusion Intake Form.
 If you would prefer to complete a PDF version please contact [email protected].

-- The intake form will be reviewed by the Inclusion Coordinator to ensure we can provide the best support option.
+- The intake form will be reviewed by the Inclusion Team to ensure we can provide the best support option.

 - You will be contacted prior to the start of the program to confirm your request.

-- Then Navigate to the Inclusion section and select ‘Seasonal Program Support’
+- Navigate to the Inclusion section and select ‘Seasonal Program Support’

 For participants who require an adapted program, we have several options.
 These programs offer smaller groups, higher staff to participant ratio and flexible programming to meet various needs.